 I am a freelance writer specializing in the fields of science, philosophy and education.
 My distinctly interdisciplinary approach to journalism hails from my diverse professional and educational experiences.
 For example, I founded an education outreach consultancy, held a fellowship at a public policy think tank, worked as a congressional staffer, dabbled in law, and taught at a developmental research center, public and private elementary schools, and a university.
 I currently work as a school programs educator at The Phillips Collection in conjunction with writing and operating my consultancy.

 I hold a B.S. in Liberal Studies, cum laude from Cal Poly, with a focus in science and mathematics, a minor in Child Development/Psychology, an emphasis in Elementary Education and a teaching credential.

-Though I was born and raised near the paradisaical coasts of Southern California, I have resided in the Washington, DC area for over a decade, apart from a stint in NYC.
+Though I was born and raised near the paradisaical coasts of Southern California, I moved to the Washington, DC area over a decade ago, apart from a stint in NYC.
 I enjoy lively conversations about big ideas, nature walks, painting, birding, urban hiking, strolling through museums, as well as meandering bike rides and other contemplative outings with my husband, children (ages 9 and 7) and dog, Baxter.